I had just hung up the phone when the message notification came in…

 Wow, you’re Latina?
 That’s sexy.

 The only other Latina in the group nervously laughed this off, not knowing what to do.
-I stood there for a few seconds not even knowing where to begin with that comment and exited the conversation a few moments later.
+I stood there for a few seconds not even knowing what to do and exited the conversation a few moments later.

 I wasn’t asked about my work, how I had managed to build a successful business from the ground up, or any of my accomplishments.
-The first thing that was noticed and stated about me in the group, from a man, was my apparently fetish-worthy latina-ness.
-There seemed to be an underlying assumption that because I was a woman, I couldn’t possibly be as successful as the men in that circle I was standing in, so let’s just focus on my appearance & fetishize my heritage instead.
+The first thing that was noticed and stated about me by this man in the group was whether or not I was “sexy”.

 Men ask me about my “cute little business” all the time at networking events.
-When they find out that my company has been around for 8 years and what its revenue is, their faces go pale, and they go mute.
-Some even become low-grade hostile throughout the rest of the conversation.
+When they find out that my company has been around for nearly a decade and what its revenue is, their faces go pale and sometimes I even get hostility in return.

 Yeah, that happened.

-I’ve come to expect that from a business world still mired in toxic patriarchy, which still excludes women and even more so, women of color.
-Let’s take that a step further — because, at least I “just get fetishized” as a fair-skinned woman of color, and I still carry light-skin privilege (though throughout my life I have rarely been mistaken for white).
+I’ve come to expect that from a business world still mired in toxic patriarchy, which still excludes womxn and even more so, womxn of color.
+Let’s take that a step further — because, at least I “only” get sexualized” and I still carry light-skin privilege.

-I have women friends (white women and women of color) who have been trying to get funding for their companies… yet when they walk in to ask for funding, the boards of most of these investment companies are filled with white men who are looking out for… white men.
-There are very few women-centric investors out there still.
+I have womxn friends (white womxn and womxn of color) who have been trying to get funding for their companies… yet when they walk in to ask for funding, the boards of most of these investment companies are filled with white men who are looking out for… white men.

-We still have a system that makes it harder for a woman to succeed without being fetishized, sexualized, objectified, or even flat out denied from opportunities because of the color of her skin, the shape of her body, or even her nationality.
+We still have a system that makes it harder for a womxn to succeed without being fetishized, sexualized, objectified, or even flat out denied of opportunities because of the color of her skin, the shape of her body, her age and more.

-And a fellow woman attacks you online for your prices, calls you a sell-out, greedy, or the most awful kind of person on the planet.
-I have seen women shrink and go mute under such attacks.
-Women who have voices that need to be heard in the world.
+I have seen womxn shrink and go mute under such attacks.
+Womxn with voices that need so badly to be heard by the world.

-And no, it’s not just white women who have “lifestyle” businesses who get these attacks.
+And no, it’s not just white womxn who have “lifestyle” businesses who get these attacks.

-I see it happen to all of the women I know, consistently.
+I see it happen to all the womxn I know, consistently.

-Hell yes, we should take a good look at how white systematic bias allows white and light-skinned women of color to feel more comfortable charging higher prices, and it is our duty to lift ALL of our sisters up with us, not just the thin, able-bodied, white ones.
+YES, we should take a good look at how systematic bias allows white and light-skinned womxn of color to feel more comfortable charging higher prices, and it is our duty to lift ALL of our sisters up with us, not just the thin, able-bodied, young, white ones.

 Let’s ascend together.

-And I’m not going to get smaller and lower my prices for the woman who is angry at my prices because she doesn’t allow herself to raise hers because of her own fears.
-Rather, I will stand as a mirror for the woman who is ready to claim the true value of her work, as a mirror that says, yes you can do this if you feel called in your soul to do this and I stand for you doing that, because that is what I would hope a fellow woman would do for me, even if I’m triggered.
+Rather, I will stand as a mirror for the womxn who is ready to claim the true value of her work.
+A mirror that says, yes you can do this if you feel called and I stand for you doing that.
+Because that is what I would hope a fellow womxn would do for me, even if I’m triggered or afraid.

-There are a lot of women who run successful businesses who want to build success responsibly, who want to lift all sisters up and make sure ALL women who want to succeed financially can do so.
+There are a lot of womxn who run successful businesses who want to build success responsibly, who want to lift all sisters up and make sure ALL womxn who want to succeed financially can do so.
 And who, while working towards that, feel aligned with charging higher prices.

-And I will always have free, high value resources and scholarships for women who are not in the place yet to invest, too.
+And I will always have free, high value resources and scholarships for womxn who are not in the place yet to invest, too.

-Before you criticize or shame another woman for her prices and her success, have a good, hard look at yourself in the mirror and make sure that you are coming from a clean place.
-Meaning — make sure your own fears, jealousies and projections about money aren’t wrapped up in your criticism.
+Before you criticize or shame another womxn for her success, have a good, hard look at yourself and make sure that you are coming from an energetically clean place.
+Meaning — make sure your own fears, jealousies, and projections about money aren’t wrapped up in your criticism.

-We need MORE financially successful women, not less.
+We need MORE financially successful womxn, not less.